 The PGMs are noble metals that are close to each other on the Periodic Table of Elements.
-They are the densest known metals on earth, and they all naturally occur in the same mineral deposits.
+Known as the densest known metals on earth, they all naturally occur in the same mineral deposits.

 Platinum, palladium, and the other PGMs are highly durable and valuable.
 For that reason, they’re often recycled and have long life cycles.
 All the PGMs play a significant role in the wide range of global products that we use.

-Here’s a rundown of the six PGMs, including what they’re used for and any unique properties they have:
+Here’s a rundown of the six PGMs, including their uses and any unique properties they have:

 Platinum is probably the most well-known of the PGMs, mainly because of its widespread use in jewelry.
 This precious metal is dense, stable, and rare.
-It’s also used widely in medical and electronic applications.
+Platinum also has medical and electronic applications.

 The primary industrial use of platinum is in automobile catalytic converters.
 Platinum has a high melting point and is also highly corrosion-resistant.

 In recent years, palladium has also become a well-known PGM.
-Palladium is chemically stable and, like platinum, is widely used in catalytic converters.
+Palladium’s chemical stability, like platinum, makes it an ideal candidate for use in catalytic converters.

 Palladium is a soft, silvery-white metal used in jewelry manufacturing, too, though not as much as platinum.
 This precious metal has a high melting point, although it has the lowest melting point among the PGMs.

 Iridium is the most corrosion-resistant pure metal.
-It’s perhaps known best as an excellent alloy strengthener because of its high melting point and resistance to deformation.
+It perhaps functions best as an excellent alloy strengthener because of its high melting point and resistance to deformation.
 Iridium is the rarest of the PGMs, and it has many medical applications, too.

 Rhodium is a highly active catalyst widely used in catalytic converters, similar to palladium and platinum.
-And because of its high melting point and temperature stability, rhodium is also used in glass manufacturing.
+Rhodium’s high melting point and temperature make it a stable material for glass manufacturing as well.

 Osmium is the densest and hardest of the PGMs.
 This precious metal is an excellent conductor of electricity and a suitable oxidation catalyst.
 Osmium’s primary industrial applications include fuel cells and forensic science.
-It is also a valuable alloy additive, and it’s often alloyed with platinum and iridium.
+It also serves as an additive for platinum and iridium alloys.

 Ruthenium is known as an excellent alloying agent for other PGMs like palladium and platinum.
 Despite being brittle, this precious metal has a high melting point and excellent catalytic properties.
-Ruthenium is used primarily in electrical and electrochemical applications because of its superb conductive properties.
+Ruthenium primarily serves in electrical and electrochemical applications because of its superb conductive properties.